Jean-Jacques Flatters: Life

 He was a pupil of Jean-Antoine Houdon (1741–1828) and Jacques-Louis David (1748–1825).

-Flatters began exhibiting at the Salon in 1810.
+Flatters began exhibiting at the Salon of 1810.

-On 25 September 1813 he won the second prize for sculpture in the Prix de Rome.
+On 25 September 1813, he won the second prize for sculpture in the Prix de Rome.

 Jean-Jacques Flatters served in the French army from February to July 1814 at the close of the First French Empire.

-During the Bourbon Restoration Flatters earned a living by making busts of famous people such as Goethe and Byron.
+During the Bourbon Restoration, Flatters earned a living by making busts of famous people such as Goethe and Byron.

 He received only three official commissions before 1830: a bust in 1819 and two more busts in 1829.

 A letter of 9 November 1830 has survived that Flatters wrote to the Count of Montalivet, Minister of the Interior.

-In it he states that the Minister Perronnet [sic] had promised him the job of created a marble statue of Saint Louis, while the sculptor James Pradier would make one of Charlemagne, but now both jobs had been given to Pradier.
+In it he states that the Minister Perronnet [sic] had promised him the job of creating a marble statue of Saint Louis, while the sculptor James Pradier would make one of Charlemagne, but now both jobs had been given to Pradier.

 Flatters described the many difficulties he had experienced in his career and appealed to the minister to give him justice.

-On 4 September 1831 Flatters was given compensation of 5,000 francs for loss of the commission.
+On 4 September 1831, Flatters was given compensation of 5,000 francs for loss of the commission.

-In 1830 Flatters married Emile-Dircée Lebon, daughter of the Napoleonic colonel Simon Lebon.
+In 1830, Flatters married Emile-Dircée Lebon, daughter of the Napoleonic colonel Simon Lebon.

 Their son was Paul Flatters (1832–81), the future explorer.

 Jean Jacques Flatters died on 19 August 1845 in Paris, aged 58.

 A patron and friend of the family, Baron Isidore Taylor, paid for his son's education in the Lycée de Laval in Laval, Mayenne.

 Works

-Statues include Hebe, Ganymede, Erigone, Satan (inspired by Milton and exhibited at the Salon of 1827) and Jacques Delille at Clermont-Ferrand.
+Statues made by Flatters include Hebe, Ganymede, Erigone, Satan (inspired by Milton and exhibited at the Salon of 1827) and Jacques Delille at Clermont-Ferrand.

-He made many busts including the writers and artists Byron, Goethe, Grétry and Talma; the actresses Mlle George and Mlle Raucourt; the famous contemporaries Foy, Manuel, Laffitte and Louis XVIII of France (presented at the Salon of 1814); the historical figures Robert of Burgundy, Turenne and Piero Strozzi, Marshal of France.
+He made many busts including the writers and artists Byron, Goethe, Grétry and Talma; the actresses Mlle George and Mlle Raucourt; the famous contemporaries Foy, Manuel, Laffitte, and Louis XVIII (presented at the Salon of 1814); the historical figures Robert of Burgundy, Turenne and Piero Strozzi, Marshal of France.